najibghadri/Shapr3DHomework/README.md

 }
 ```

-Upload a file to a conversion : `POST /shapr/upload/`
+`POST /shapr/upload/`: Upload a file to a conversion
 ```formdata
 {
     file: File,